Spritzer: Alcoholic spritzers

-Alcoholic spritzers are increasingly available ready-mixed in cans; their relatively low alcohol and calorific content means they are often marketed at women.
+Alcoholic spritzers are increasingly available ready-mixed in cans; their relatively low alcohol and calorific content means they are often marketed to women.

-In Hesse, "gespritzt" usually refers to a mixture of soda water or lemonade and Apfelwein (in Central Hessian dialect, Ebblwoi), an alcoholic drink from fermented apple juice somewhat similar to dry hard cider.
+In Hesse, gespritzt usually refers to a mixture of soda water or lemonade and Apfelwein (in Central Hessian dialect, Ebblwoi), an alcoholic drink from fermented apple juice somewhat similar to dry hard cider.

-In Hungary spritzer, called 'fröccs', is very popular.
+In Hungary spritzer, called fröccs, is very popular.
 There are dozens of different types of spritzer.
 They are distinguished by the proportion of wine and carbonated water or the type of other liquids added.
-Examples (the list is not exhaustive) include:
+Examples include: